If you buy an item via this post, we may get a small affiliate fee. Details.

 Most popular Kindle ebook exclusives gain the same popularity as book classics.
 Maude by Donna Foley Mabry, published in October 2014, collected well over 5,000 reviews, enjoying on average 4.4 stars out of 5.

-For comparison, To Kill a Mockingbird, an ebook edition of the classic book by Harper Lee, released in July 2014, collected a comparable number of reviews, around 5,000, with the average rating of 4.7 stars.
+For comparison, To Kill a Mockingbird, an ebook edition of the classic book by Harper Lee, released in July 2014, collected a comparable number of reviews, around 5,000, with the average opinion set at 4.7 stars.

 To whom are Kindle ebook exclusives addressed?